 Picture yourself in a classroom where students are not sitting at desks listening to a teacher lecture, but instead are moving around conducting experiments, collaborating with their peers, and asking each other thought-provoking questions.
 This is an active learning classroom.
 “Active learning” is a broad term that has been used to define nearly every type of learning experience.
 A common definition of active learning is “any instructional method that engages students in the learning process” and “requires students to do meaningful learning activities and think about what they are doing.”(1)

-In the Next Generation Learning context, however, “active learning” means so much more than what those definitions describe.
+In our context, however, “active learning” means so much more than what those definitions describe.
 For us, it refers to student-led learning, collaborative problem-solving, creating, communicating ideas, and physically active experiences, among other examples.
 Keep reading for more on Quest Forward Learning’s perspective on active learning.

 Learners start by doing and experiencing a phenomenon, not reading or hearing about one.
 Learners don’t need to fully understand a concept before experiencing, observing, or discussing it.
 Quests can start with learners observing, reflecting on personal experiences, discussing ideas with peers, or developing questions they want to answer.
 This initial experience helps to build relevance for learners.
 It builds curiosity and interest in learning about the phenomena, and learners are more likely to read resources and think deeply about the phenomena in later activities.